clemenssielaff/notf/pynotf/pynotf/logic.md

 # The Application Logic

-One of the big issues with Qt is the way that custom widgets tend to contain code that is not only related to the individual widget itself (how to draw it, what kind of data it stores, what interface it has to the outside world), but also application behavior.
+One of the big issues that we identified with existing frameworks is the way that custom widgets tend to contain code that is not only related to the individual widget itself (how to draw it, what kind of data it stores, what interface it has to the outside world), but also application behavior.
 "If you click this button, then we will remove _these_ widgets, disable _these_ and create a new dialog that blocks the rest of the UI until _that_ button has also been clicked".
 We are not saying that this approach doesn't work, it clearly does, but it makes it hard to build a complex UI with lots of interlocking parts just because you don't always know where stuff is happening.
 Maybe it's happening in the button that you just clicked?
 Maybe the event falls through to one of the parent Widgets?
 Maybe it's happening in an event handler installed by a completely different widget? ... who knows?

 With notf, we wanted to make sure that the way the _entire_ application behaves is separated from the way individual elements of the UI behave.
 This idea resulted in the concept of the abstract "Application Logic", some way to describe the behavior of the entire application at once.
 One important aspect of that is that event propagation and -handling should *not* be a separate thing, whether a timer times out, the user presses a key or an asynchronous data base request has finished - everything is handled in the logic.